 Many bloggers and beginners are not having awareness of How to use Google Analytics for Websites.
 For the sake of such candidates, we are uploading this blog which contains whole information about Google Site Analytics Tool.

 - How to use Google Analytics to understand Site Traffic

 - 4 Ways to use Google Analytics to find Content Ideas

 - Final Thoughts

-Bloggers who have started their blogging career recently are advised to follow the entire introduction part without skip.
+Bloggers who have started their blogging career recently are advised to follow the entire introduction part without skipping.

-Google Analytics popularly known as GA is a tool that gives in depth look of your website performance and blogs performance.
+Google Analytics popularly known as GA is a tool that gives a depth look at your website performance and blogs performance.

 It is to check our insights and know where we stand in the competitive world.

-It shows us where we are getting back losses and errors, through this we can modify or improve step by step to get quality of traffic generation to website.
+It shows us where we are getting back losses and errors, through this, we can modify or improve step by step to get the quality of traffic generation to the website.

 There is a free and paid version of Google Site Analytics.
-Small Business holders will likely to use Free version of Google Analytics Web.
-On other hand, enterprisers would likely to use paid version to get advanced features and reports.
+Small Business holders will likely use the Free version of Google Analytics Web.
+On other hand, enterprisers would likely use the paid version to get advanced features and reports.